 These apple pork chops are browned in butter, then simmered in the most delicious cider sauce with fresh apples and sage.

 These chops are the ultimate fall dinner that’s quick to make and always gets rave reviews!
+Serve them alongside other fall favorites such as sour cream mashed potatoes and roasted parsnips for a complete meal.

 We eat a lot of chicken, but sometimes I buy some pork chops to mix things up a bit.
 These apple pork chops only have 6 ingredients but are huge on flavor.
 This recipe is perfect for a busy weeknight but elegant enough to serve to guests, and the flavors just scream fall!
 Pork chops with apples is a classic flavor combination, and the addition of apple cider here really makes this dish special.